 - If you’re married filing jointly, your contributions are limited if your household earns more than $160,000 per year.

 You can use a Roth IRA even if you have a 401(k) or other retirement plan, but you must make your contributions by the tax deadline each year.
-(So, you have until 15 April 2010 to make your Roth IRA contribution for this year.)

 The rules are a little more complex than that, but those are the basics.
 If you need more info, take a look at the resources listed at the end of this article.